dkchung0/dkchung0/README.md

 - 💫 Creating bugs since **2021**

+- 👨‍💻 Mainly working on data science and artificial intelligence 🤖

-- ❤️ Like watching anime 💻 and playing basketball 🏀
+- 🥰 Like watching anime 💻 and playing basketball 🏀

 - 🚀 Dream : Living in a cold ☃️ place, I ski when I have time on weekends 🏂